lrochette/sweagle-ansible/README.md

 -	Idem potent, in case of error, correct, then restart  script
 -	Initialisation of Vault with automatic capture of init token in SWEAGLE config and automatic unseal
 -	Full silent install or interactive mode (for example, if you don’t put a license key, it will ask for it)
+- Installation from local package (when no access to Internet from hosts)

 ## Prerequisites:
 - Ansible 2.4 or higher + package sshpass